JLeFevre559/CS350-Clipboard/Documents/Milestone-1/Requirements/Report.md

 # Engineering Report

-## Milestone 1 - Requirements - Mark Seaman
+## Milestone 1 - Requirements - Conner Hubbell

-* What did I do?
+* **What did I do?**
-    * Decided on value proposition for Ghost Writer
+    * Decided on value proposition for ClipBoard
-    * Research work for milestone 1 requirements
+    * Conducted research for milestone 1 requirements specific to task management apps
-    * Experiment with AI for requirements gathering
+    * Experimented with AI for requirements gathering in task management
-    * Create a project charter with budget and scope
+    * Created a project charter detailing budget and scope for ClipBoard
-    * Identify essential features
+    * Identified essential features resembling Trello’s
-    * Project Priorities
+* **Project Priorities**
     1. Schedule
     2. Effort
     3. Functionality

-* What will I do?
-Requirements for Milestone 2
+* **What will I do?
+Requirements for Milestone 2**
-    * Create initial product features list
+    * Draft an initial list of product features inspired by Trello
-    * Discuss scope with team
+    * Discuss project scope with the team
-    * Review proposal with client and get approval
+    * Review the proposal with the client and seek approval

-* What challenges do I have?
+* **What challenges do I have?**
-    * Controlling scope will be necessary to get the project done on time
+    * Keeping the scope under control is pivotal for timely completion, especially given the depth of features Trello has

-* Engineering investment
+* **Engineering investment**
-    * I spent about 10 hours on Requirements for Milestone 1
+    * I dedicated approximately 10 hours to the Requirements for Milestone 1
-    * Our team met for 0 hours (I'm working alone)
+    * Team meetings totaled 0 hours (since I'm working solo)

-* 5-minute Video Demo
+* **5-minute Video Demo**
-    * I may record a video later but am skipping it for now
+    * I'm considering recording a video later, but I'll set it aside for the moment